 Thankfully I found that God fills in the gaps when we ask and trust in Him.

-There were many ways we had to adjust with how we functioned as a family and homeschooled.
+There were many ways we had to adjust to how we functioned as a family and homeschooled.
 To begin with, I kept check-off lists to help me track what we needed to do and what the kids completed each day.
 That sounds like a relatively normal thing to do right?
 My lists were extreme and I had to write down everything because I literally could not think.
 I found it helpful to use different color pens so that I could understand what I had written.
-I also used sticky notes and a whiteboard that I placed on my fridge with removable Command Strips.
+I also used sticky notes and a whiteboard that I placed on the outside of my fridge with removable Command Strips.

 I had a very difficult time processing simple tasks and I found multi-tasking to be impossible, I even struggled just to plan the day.
 I knew that I had to do certain things but I didn’t know how to go about getting it done.
 We had our rhythm and our schedules established from previous years so I tried to continue with those the best I could.
 I found it helpful and even imperative at times to use timers and reminder alarms on my phone.